Confluence in. Branded website out.

 Partner resources

-Share selected guidance with partners and prospects without manual copy/paste.
+Share selected guidance with partners and prospects without manual copy and paste.

 Why publish from Confluence instead of copying content out?